Mr. Mayor

-Mr. Mayor is an American sitcom television series created by Tina Fey and Robert Carlock for NBC.
+Mr. Mayor is an American television sitcom created by Tina Fey and Robert Carlock for NBC.
 The series stars Ted Danson, Bobby Moynihan, Holly Hunter, Vella Lovell, Mike Cabellon, and Kyla Kenedy.
 It ran from January 7, 2021, to May 17, 2022, airing a total of 20 episodes (including a holiday special) across two seasons.

 Premise

 Neil Bremer (Ted Danson) is a wealthy businessman who runs for mayor of Los Angeles "for all the wrong reasons."
 Once he wins he has to figure out what he stands for, gain the respect of his staff, and connect with his teenage daughter, all while controlling the coyote population.